Costa Rica Last Minute Cruise Deals (2023): Last Minute Cruises to Costa Rica - Cruise Critic

 Cruise Critic can help you find affordable cruise deals to Costa Rica.
 Choose from the best cruise deals and specials for Costa Rica cruises.
 Save up to 31% on last minute Costa Rica cruises.
 For the best cruise deals, it’s best to book far in advance of your trip.
 Popular time cruise deals are released is during wave season (January - March).

-Popular Costa Rica cruises often sail to Cozumel, Montego Bay, Fort Lauderdale (Port Everglades), Belize City and Colon (Cristobal) during their cruise itinerary.
+Popular Costa Rica cruises often sail to Cozumel, Fort Lauderdale (Port Everglades), Belize City, Colon (Cristobal) and Fuerte Amador (Balboa) during their cruise itinerary.
 Costa Rica cruises could leave from Fort Lauderdale, Florida and the East Coast.
 Most commonly, Costa Rica cruises sail for 10-14 Days days.

 Sail to the destination of your dreams from the departure port that works best for you.
 Enjoy cruise perks all for one affordable price.
 Similar to a traditional all inclusive vacation, food and entertainment on board is included in your cruise fare.
 Most cruise lines also offer a special and affordable drink package for your trip.
 Different from an all inclusive resort, you wake up at a new port throughout your vacation rather than the same scenery.